Punctured logarithmic maps: Contact orders

+{A sufficient condition for $\cA_X$ to be Zariski is that $X$ is simple, because then $\cA_X$ is the Artin fan associated to the ordinary cone complex $\Sigma(X)$ \cite[Thm.\,6.11]{CCUW}.
+Proposition~\ref{Prop: Log strata in log smooth case} shows that $X$ is simple provided $X$ has Zariski log structure and is log smooth over a simple $B$.
+The case $B$ a trivial log point has previously been treated in \cite[Lem.\,2.6]{decomposition}.}

-We now consider the case of a Zariski Artin fan $\cA_X$.
+Fix a Zariski Artin fan $\cA_X$.
 Let $\cZ$ be the colimit of the $\cZ_{\sigma}$ viewed as sheaves over $\cA_X$.
-Note that $\cZ$ is obtained by gluing together the local model $\cZ_{\sigma}$ for each Zariski open $\cA_{\sigma} \subseteq \cA_X$ via the canonical identification given by Corollary~\ref{cor:natural-inclusion}.\footnote{It should be possible to carry this process out for more general Artin fans.
-However, given how rarely one needs more general Artin fans in practice, we opted not to develop the necessary formalism}.
+Note that $\cZ$ is obtained by gluing together the local model $\cZ_{\sigma}$ for each Zariski open $\cA_{\sigma} \subseteq \cA_X$ via the canonical identification given by Corollary~\ref{cor:natural-inclusion}.\footnote{It should be possible to carry this process out for more general Artin fans.}}

 The following proposition classifies contact orders on $\cA_X$ by globalizing Proposition~\ref{prop:local-contact}.

 \begin{proposition} There is a section ${\bf u}_{\cX}\in \Gamma(\cZ,\overline\cM_{\cZ}^*)$ making $\cZ$ into a family of contact orders for $\cA_X$.
 This family of contact orders is universal in the sense that for any family of contact orders ${\bf u}\in\Gamma(Z,\overline\cM_Z^*)$ of $\cA_X$, $\psi:Z\rightarrow \cA_X$, there is a unique factorization of $\psi$ through $\cZ\rightarrow\cA_X$ such that ${\bf u}$ is the pull-back of ${\bf u}_{\cX}$. \end{proposition}